British businesses make the transition to renewable energy sources

 “Supporting the procurement of renewable electricity is one of the ways we demonstrate this commitment.”

-How do I make the transition to 100% renewable energy sources for my business?
+How can businesses make the transition to 100% renewable energy sources?

 Setting aside recycling, consumption reduction techniques and green equipment purchases, there are a couple of options available to your business for how to make the transition to renewable energy sources.